-If you are facing a child custody or visitation matter, it is important to have a skilled lawyer on your side.
-The Waukesha and Milwaukee child custody lawyers Jane Probst Law Offices S.C. provide experienced guidance for a wide range of family law issues surrounding children, including child custody rights, visitation, placement, child support, domestic partners, grandparent rights, paternity issues and termination of parental rights.
+When you are facing a Wisconsin or Illinois child custody or visitation matter, it is important to have a skilled negotiator and experienced family law trial lawyer on your side.
+The Brookfield child custody lawyers of Probst Law Offices S.C. provide experienced guidance for a wide range of family law issues surrounding children, including child custody rights, visitation, placement, child support, domestic partners, grandparent rights, paternity issues and termination of parental rights.

 Custody and visitation concerns can cause the most heated debates in divorces involving children.
 In these situations, it is in your best interest to set emotions aside and work toward what is in the best interests of your children.
 In Wisconsin, the ideal goal is to create a co-parenting situation that closely involves both mother and father.
 It is very rare that one parent will not be granted some form of visitation, and it is supervised visitation only in the most drastic situations.